 ASN – Associate of Science Degree in Nursing

-The student’s curriculum for this degree would include anatomy, social and behavioral sciences, microbiology, psychology, microbiology, chemistry, nutrition and physiology, among others.
+The student’s curriculum for this degree would include anatomy, social and behavioral sciences, microbiology, psychology, microbiology, chemistry, nutrition, and physiology, among others.
 You will be required to complete supervised clinical work, as well.

 Upon graduation of the ASN program, you will be allowed to sit for the NCLEX exam.

 AAS – Associate Of Applied Science In Nursing

+What does the “AAS” nursing degree stand for?
 The AAS degree stands for “Associate of Applied Science in Nursing.”
 As with the ADN and ASN programs, the AAS degree is similar in that it will equip the nursing student with the knowledge to learn the basics of nursing.
 The AAS degree is typically a two-year program.

 Coursework in an AAS nursing degree program provides training in pharmacology, health assessment, anatomy, physiology, chemistry, microbiology, and medical terminology.
 Clinical work will be required.
 Upon completion, students will be ready to take the NCLEX exam to become an LPN or RN.